evanx/chronica/README.md

 This seemed like a simple secure solution to the problem of custom monitoring of security and operations.

 But the Chronic server was a terribly monolithic Java/SQL application, with an Angular front-end.
+I enjoyed using Angular for the first time.
 Anyway, I abandoned that project within a few months, about a year ago.

 But monitoring is fun.
-Chronica will re-imagine that solution, and implement it using Node microservices, Redis and ReactJS.
+So Chronica will re-imagine that solution, and implement it using Node microservices, Redis and ReactJS.

+### Chronica

+* client script - example client script (Node)
+* admin console (ReactJS)
+* ingester service
+* data store service (Redis)
+* proxy service
+* cert service

 ### Related services